|Housing Interest List||Contract||Roommates/Room Assignment||Move-in Info/What to Bring|

 If you wish to terminate your Housing contract after move in or during the academic year, the process begins with your Residential Life Office.
+Please note: you will be responsible for your Housing and Dining charges until you are approved for contract release and complete the entire move-out process (which includes turning in of keys and appropriate forms).
 If you are denied release, you will be instructed on how to appeal.
 If you are granted a housing contract release because you are withdrawing from the University please communicate with both your College Academic Advising Office and your Residential Life Office.

 For Incoming Freshmen:

 The Housing assignment is determined by Housing application date, college of registration, room type preference and/or roommate requests.
 All of these factors play a role in determining if students are placed in their college of registration, overflow housing, and the assigned room type.
 Students who complete the housing contract process will preference their room type in the summer.

 First-year incoming freshmen students are housed at their college of registration whenever possible; however, enrollment fluctuations, college policies, and availability sometimes make it impossible.
 In these instances, students may be offered a Housing space elsewhere on campus.

 For Incoming Transfers:

 First-year incoming transfer students are housed at The Village.
 Information pertaining to housing assignment will be posted in early June.
 Students who complete the housing contract process will preference their room type in the summer.

 All on-campus residents will receive their specific room assignment details (roommate(s), building, floor-plan, double, triple, or single room) in late-August from the Residential Life Offices.

 Residential Life Offices send out a welcome letter via email in late-August with important move-in information including the link to access your room assignment, mailbox number, and roommate information online.